Looking for the yummiest and best spots for ice cream in Pasadena, California?

 5. Salt and Straw

 You’ll find Salt and Straw on Colorado Blvd in the center of Old Town Pasadena.
 A franchise that first opened at the beginning of lockdown, and we are so happy to see them busy up to most recently.

 Their unique combinations make Salt and Straw one of the best ice creams in Pasadena.
 Did you ever think of adding goat cheese to your ice cream?
 Probably not.
 You may find it in their sweet and savory combos and wonder what it tastes like.

 Every month they have new flavors they create with what’s in season.
 So every time you go to Salt and Straw, you’ll get to try something new.
 They also have classic flavors that are always available, like their Double Fold Vanilla and Chocolate Gooey Brownie.

 What to get?
 Try one of their unique flavors of the month.
 The combination will surprise your tastebuds.
-We recently had the Cowboy Coffee Grounds and Bourbon and it was amazing!
+We recently had the Cowboy Coffee Grounds and Bourbon, which was amazing!

 Non-dairy and vegan options are available.